State of Florida - Phase Three Reopening effective September 25, 2020

 Businesses and Establishments:

-Hallandale Beach businesses and establishments may open in whole or in part subject to certain limitations such as occupancy limits, sanitation requirements, and other requirements including facial covering requirements for all workers and public utilizing the business as outlined in Broward County Emergency Orders and Attachments listed below.
+Hallandale Beach businesses and establishments may open in whole or in part subject to certain limitations such as occupancy limits, sanitation requirements, and other requirements including facial covering requirements for all workers and public utilizing the business as outlined in the Broward County Emergency Order.

 Please keep in mind businesses are not required to reopen.
 Businesses may reopen if they wish and are able to abide by the established requirements.
 If an establishment does open, it may choose to impose stricter requirements on its employees or customers.
 To determine if a particular business is open and what requirements may apply to employees or customers of that business, please reach out to the business directly.